Suite 3, Ground Floor, The Gateway,

 312 St Kilda Road, Southbank, VIC, 3006

-This is a technique where the natural joint movements are guided by the physiotherapist’s hands to relieve pain and increase joint range of motion.
+This is a technique where the natural joint movements are done by the physiotherapist’s hands to relieve pain and increase joint range of motion.
 Peripheral joints are those of the arms and legs and mobilisation of these joints are performed in the ranges that are most restricted.

 These techniques come in a variety of forms and are an important part of manual therapy performed by your physiotherapist or myotherapist.